 What did you think?
 Did the soothing Australian voice win you over, or do you still need some convincing?

 Personally, I don’t think the currency is quite there yet.
-Though technically sound, and though it’s becoming easier and easier to buy and sell Bitcoins from your currency of choice through exchangers like Mt.
+Though technically sound, and though it’s becoming easier and easier to buy and sell Bitcoins from your currency of choice through exchanges like Mt.
 Gox, Bitcoins still have an image problem.
+If you want to learn more and maybe start buying or investing in cryptocurrency, on Cryptimi you can find the top-list of the best and safest cryptocurrency exchanges, together with many guides and tutorial.
 Many that know about Bitcoins simply seem them as a way to buy drugs and other illicit goods, and many more simply see them as a means of making quick cash via market fluctuations, not as a means of storing wealth permanently.
 But that’s starting to change.

 After the latest boom, with the price of Bitcoins rising to an astronomical $260 USD to 1BTC, the currency saw thousands of new merchants adding support for the currency, including a high end bar in New York.
 That’s but a drop in the retail ocean, but it’s a good start.
 So…